 3. Rhino

-The rhino – does anybody ever put in the effort to say rhinoceros anymore? – is a favourite animal to see on African safari.
-Its crazy heft alone makes it fascinating.
+The rhino – does anybody ever put in the effort to say rhinoceros anymore?
+It's a favourite animal to see on an African safari.
+It's crazy that height alone makes it fascinating.
 Then there are those clunky feet, tiny eyes, and narrow, hair-tipped ears!
 And don't get us started on the calves – a baby rhino is just too cute!

 Interesting rhino facts